Category Archives

 Read More

-My nephew’s firefighting boots, complete with kilties
+My nephew’s boots, complete with kilties

 What’s with the kilties?
-I inquired.
+I inquired of young Nathan.

 In the mid-1970s, when I was first introduced to kilties (and to golf, for that matter), this description of their historical utility was never advanced, not to me anyway.
 I knew my dad didn’t care for them.
-Beyond that, they were more or less understood to be yet another whimsical affectation specific to golfing attire, along with Sansabelt slacks (from the French apparently: sans belt, get it?), bucket hats and peds.
+Beyond that, they were more or less understood to be yet another whimsical affectation specific to golfing attire, along with Sansabelt slacks (from the French apparently: sans belt, get it?), bucket hats and polo shirts.

-The evolution of golf shoe fashion is not a popular avenue of exploration, though it must said: Any research into the subject inevitably leads one down a rabbit hole of pleasingly arcane information.
 For example, it’s possible (quite logical to assume even) that kilties predate golf spikes in that evolution.
 Spikes emerged only in the mid-19th century when Scots started hammering nails through their boot soles in order to gain better purchase on dewy fescues.

 Read More